 On 7 December 2014 (Pearl Harbor Day) Senator Diane Feinstein released to the public a quite voluminous US Senate classified study of the harsh interrogation methods employed by the CIA in its pursuit of those members of al Qaeda who had been involved in the 9/11/2001 attacks on the United States.
 That mission had been handed to the CIA by US President Bush, but without guidance on how the agency was to execute the mission.
 This, in turn, required the agency to repeatedly seek legal guidance on various methods in a process similar to that which followed the 1970s Church Commission restrictions on intelligence activities.
 The release of the Senate report has set off another round of intense debate in the United States and around the world over the methods chosen and used by elements of CIA’s Clandestine Service in executing the President’s tasking.
 Most of that mission was executed under the overall direction of Jose Rodriguez, who was then Director of the Counterterrorism Center and later Director of Clandestine Services (DCS).
 (DCS is the former Directorate of Operations, or DO.)
 Rodriguez had spent most of his career as a case officer and station chief in often quite brutal Latin and South America and retired after 31 years of CIA service in September 2007.
 (As has become typical of retired senior bureaucrats, he then took a high-paying position with a government contractor company related to his previous government employment.)

 Senator Feinstein knew that in another few days the possibility of that report ever seeing the light of day was zero, since the Republican party, strongly opposed to the report, was set to take over as majority party in both the House and Senate the following month.
 Generally speaking, Senator Feinstein’s political views do not correspond to my own, and I am not a member of her political party.
 However, I know that as a very smart member of the Silent Generation, she is old enough to understand history and to put things in proper perspective over a much longer period than most younger pontificators today who rarely have a grasp of one-tenth of their subject matter that they should have.
-Along with former Senator Jane Harman, another California Democrat, Feinstein has long been a quite astute member of the US Senate and a friend of the US intelligence community from her position on the Senate Intelligence Committee.
+Along with former Senator Jane Harman, another California Democrat, Feinstein has long been a quite astute member of the US Senate and a friend of US intelligence agencies from her position on the Senate Intelligence Committee.
 She is also convinced that members of the CIA repeatedly deceived her about their previous operational activities, and deliberately violated the “separation of powers” provision of the US Constitution (legislative branch oversight of executive branch activities) by hacking into and altering data on computers used by senate employees working on the report.
 She also feels a strong responsibility to history, to those who must follow us, and understood full well what she was doing with her decision to release the Top Secret report to the public.
 (In addition to the President, elected members of the US Congress are the only people who may release US classified information without fear of criminal prosecution.
 Her staff apparently had secretly passed a copy of the report at least a week earlier to the New York Times, which enabled that global newspaper to publish numerous articles based on the report simultaneous with its release in the Senate.)

 (Strangely, but not surprisingly, Senator Feinstein became convinced that the CIA was lying to her about their secret enhanced interrogation activities, but seems quite willing to accept as gospel everything the CIA tells her about their secret drone killing activities.)

 The Senate report is deeply flawed, to be sure, especially since, for a variety of reasons, none of the “accused” were interviewed.
 (Some agency people should have volunteered, demanded, to be heard, to even testify under oath, but this did not happen.)
 So it’s heavily weighted on one side, very strongly against the CIA.
 But it’s also important to note that most of the report is based on the CIA’s own investigations, operational reports and intelligence reporting – 6,000,000 internal CIA documents – plus on testimony previously provided to Congress by various high ranking intelligence officials.
 So it’s not so easy to come up with counter-arguments without raising the prospect of lies and deliberate deceptions somewhere in the equation throughout the entire process.
 Some of those lies clearly originated with a senior female CIA analyst who lied to the CIA inspector general.
 That lie, by a woman who was then deputy chief of the CIA’s “Osama bin Laden Unit”, got repeated over and over again and set in motion a pattern of an agency consistently understating the brutality of the techniques used on prisoners and overstating the value of the information those techniques produced.
-A number of key female analysts no longer with the agency are also publicly known to be opposed to the harsh interrogation methods employed under Rodriquez’ supervision and undoubtedly provided key information to the senate committee.
+A number of key female analysts no longer with the agency are also publicly known to be opposed to the harsh interrogation methods employed under Rodriguez’ supervision and undoubtedly provided key information to the senate committee.

 (It’s worth noting that a similar process took place with the NSA blanket surveillance program: A lie was repeated over and over, including in Congress, that the NSA program had resulted in averting planned overseas terrorist attacks involving the Pakistani-American David Coleman Headley.
 Headley had actually been directly involved in laying the groundwork for the 2008 siege on Mumbai and a subsequently planned attack on a Copenhagen newspaper, and he had left a long electronic and e-mail trail behind over a two year period.
 But none of this was picked up by the NSA before the fact.
 (Its British partner CGHQ was able to intercept the Mumbai attackers control communications while the attack was underway.)
-And still no one knew of Headley’s involvement in the Mumbai attack until Headley had been arrested by the FBI in connection with the Copenhagen target and himself voluntarily started talking about Mumbai.
+And still no one knew of Headley’s involvement in the Mumbai attack until Headley had been arrested by the FBI in connection with the Copenhagen target and himself voluntarily started talking, much to the surprise of FBI agents, about Mumbai.
 At that point NSA was asked to search its archived data – after the fact – and did confirm much of Headley’s story.
 But 166 people were long dead in Mumbai.)

 It’s also worth mentioning something often overlooked in press reporting on this subject.
 Quite obviously bureaucrats expert in methods of propaganda (marketing, public relations, etc.) had devised a whole lexicon of terms designed to soften the impact on public perceptions of what was actually involved.
 “Renditions” are actually international cross-border kidnappings.
 “Detainees” are prisoners without rights.
 “Enhanced interrogation techniques” are actually methods of torture.
 “Liaisons” are proxy states executing actions at the behest of CIA that would be unlawful in the United States.
 “Financial reimbursements” are actually briefcases (or suitcases) full of US taxpayer cash used to bribe foreign officials.
 Such methods of propaganda (“relabeling”) became endemic throughout the US government in every aspect of the “war on terrorism” and all its related repercussions.
 A lot of it was intended to convey to a naïve public an impression of “something new” (to advance policy wonk careers by re-inventing wheels, with new labels), but most of it was intended solely to deceive the public and to short-circuit any comparisons in the public’s mind between this war and that of a generation earlier in Vietnam and Southeast Asia.
 (There is actually very little that is new.)
 You need a whole new dictionary to interpret almost everything the government has been doing over the first 15 years of the 21st century.
 (See “Propaganda And Marketing” and “Propaganda And Marketing – Techniques”.)